run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 --memory-limit string
 >  CPU memory to allocate for this job (1G, 20M, .etc).
 The system guarantees that this Job will not be able to consume more than this amount of memory.
 The Job will receive an error when trying to allocate more memory than this limit.

 ### Storage

 --pvc `[Storage_Class_Name]:Size:Container_Mount_Path:[ro]`

 --pvc `Pvc_Name:Container_Mount_Path:[ro]`

-> Mount a persistent volume claim of Network Attached Storage into a container
+> Mount a persistent volume claim of Network Attached Storage into a container.
 >
 > The 2 syntax types of this command are mutually exclusive.
 You can either use the first or second form, but not a mixture of both.